 The Book of Animal Ignorance: Everything You Think You Know Is WrongCrown Archetype #ad - Arranged alphabetically from aardvark to worm, dissected, here are one hundred of the most interesting members of the animal kingdom explained, and illustrated, with the trademark wit and wisdom of John Lloyd and John Mitchinson.
 Did you know, the parasite carried by your cat that makes men grumpy and women promiscuous, for instance, when you think about it—is the source of the world’s most powerful blood thinning drug, it may stay aloft for ten years• vampire bat saliva—unsurprisingly, that• when a young albatross takes wing, appropriately called draculin• bombardier beetles fire a boiling chemical spray out of their rears at 300 pulses per second• a bald eagle’s feathers weigh twice as much as its bones• a giant tortoise recently died at the documented age of 255• octopuses are dexterous enough to unscrew tops from jars• spider silk is so light that a strand long enough to circle the world would weigh as much as a bar of soap?So meet the water bears that can live in suspension for hundreds of years, and the woodlouse that drinks through its bottom.

-2,024 QI Facts To Stop You In Your TracksFaber & Faber #ad - 2,024 QI Facts To Stop You In Your Tracks #ad - Here creator john lloyd and qi elves james Harkin and Anne Miller bring together 2, 024 brain-tickling brand new facts to stop you in your tracks.
+2,024 QI Facts To Stop You In Your TracksFaber & Faber #ad - Here creator john lloyd and qi elves james Harkin and Anne Miller bring together 2, 024 brain-tickling brand new facts to stop you in your tracks.
 Humans glow in the dark.
 The pope drives a blue Ford Focus.
 One of the moons of Uranus is called Margaret.
 Scottish football referees are sponsored by Specsavers.
 Dogs visiting us National Parks can be certified as Bark Rangers.

 The world's smallest computer is smaller than a grain of sand.
 Candyfloss was invented by a dentist.
 Nobody knows who named the Earth.
 The sunday times top 10 BestsellerQI is the smartest comedy show on British television.